Common sole: Description

 The small eyes are close to each other on the right side of the body.
 This gives the fish the possibility of lurking half-buried in the sand for passing prey.
 The common sole, just like all other flatfishes, hatches as an "ordinary" fish with one eye on each side of the body.
-The young metamorphose to flatfish when they are about one centimeter long.
+The young metamorphose to flatfish begins when they are about one centimeter long.
 The upper side is greyish-brown and the underside is white.
 The common sole approaches a maximum length of 70 cm.
 In the UK, a small sole is commercially called a "slip".